MotusWTS/motusServer/inst/doc/status_api.md

       - ts; either double or string scalar; time at which file upload completed.
 If double, interpreted as seconds since 1 Jan 1970, GMT;
         If string, interpreted as a datetime compatible with `R:lubridate::ymd_hms()`.
 If not supplied, the current time is used.
+      - email; optional string scalar;  if present, an email is sent to that address when processing of the uploaded file is complete.

       e.g.
       curl --data-urlencode json='{"userID":232,"projectID":57,"path":"232/232_2017-10-20T11-12-33_myupload.zip","ts":1508497953,"authToken":"XXX"}' https://sgdata.motus.org/status2/process_new_upload